 Coffee and tea are the staining fraternity’s most notorious duo.
-Avoid them at all costs during the first 24 hours, even if it means droopy eyelids at work.
-These drinks contain tannins, an organic substance that can stain your teeth yellow.
+Avoid them at all costs during the first 24 hours after teeth whitening when the teeth are the most vulnerable towards stains, even if it means droopy eyelids at work.
+This is because coffee and tea contain tannins, an organic substance that can stain your teeth yellow.

 2. Red Wine

-Alternatives to Red Wine: Enjoy a white wine instead.
+Alternatives to Red Wine: enjoy a white wine instead.
+White wine is comparatively less invasive when it comes to staining the teeth.

 3. Dark Sauces